verumlotus/NFT-Batch-Download/README.md

 <img width="924" alt="image" src="https://user-images.githubusercontent.com/97858468/178121118-a19356eb-fcf1-42f9-8c52-9c90bc927c44.png">

 # Hosting this service
 Originally, the intention was to launch this service and allow users to batch upload images to AWS S3 and then download them.
-Unfortunately, the costs of hosting this infrastructure was too high.
+Unfortunately, the costs of hosting this infrastructure was too high for a college student.
 In particular, the [data egress cost](https://aws.amazon.com/s3/pricing/) from an S3 bucket made the cost prohibitvely high even if this service reached moderate adoption.
-Data egress is priced at $0.09/GB, and an NFT collection such as [Bored Ape Yacht Club](https://boredapeyachtclub.com/) is ~30GB with all images included.
+Data egress is priced at $0.09/GB: assuming an average image size of 300KB and an average collection size of 10,000, each collection would be ~3GB with all images included.
+With 30 NFT collections of interest, and 100 users downloading all the images, we'd have $0.09/GB x 3GB x 30 x 100 = $810.
+This is only the S3 cost, and excludes other infrastructure costs.
+Mostly likely this service would have reached far lower numbers of users, but since AWS doesn't have a way to cap billing (only a way to set alerts), I didn't want to wake up to a large bill!